Identification of Regression Models with a Misclassified and Endogenous Binary Regressor: Introduction

 \begin{example}[Returns to Education] Consider analyzing returns to education on wages, where outcome variable $Y$ is logarithm of wage, $T^*$ is true educational attainment, and $T$ is self-reported educational attainment.
 Self-reported educational attainment may be misclassified when a respondent makes a false statement \citep{kaneetal99nber, battistin14joe}. \cite{card93nber} proposes using college proximity as an instrument $Z$ for controlling endogeneity in $T^*$ given that college proximity affects the cost of attending colleges.
 College proximity could be correlated with the misreporting error of educational attainment for the following reasons.

 First, if a person spent her childhood in the same city or if her parents live in the same city as the location of the college she attended, then this makes it easier to retrieve the memory of attending colleges and reduces the chance of misreporting.
 Second, the correlation between misreporting error and college proximity can arise because of unobserved stigma of not obtaining a college degree.
-The likelihood of falsely reporting that one has obtained a college degree may depend on stigma levels associated with not obtaining college degree.
+The likelihood of falsely reporting that one has obtained a college degree may depend on stigma levels associated with not obtaining a college degree.
 At the same time, stigma and college proximity may be correlated conditional on true educational attainment because the decision of obtaining a college degree is affected by both college proximity and stigma.
 Then, as discussed in footnote \ref{footnote1}, the misclassification error could be correlated with college proximity through unobserved stigma. \end{example}

-To our best knowledge, none of the existing papers establishes identification of models with a misclassified endogenous binary regressor when an instrument is correlated with misclassification errors.
+To the best of our knowledge, none of the existing papers establishes identification of models with a misclassified endogenous binary regressor when an instrument is correlated with misclassification errors.
 This paper fills this gap.
 Specifically, we relax the assumption (\ref{CI-TZ}) and show identification when one of the covariates in the outcome equation, denoted by $V$, satisfies an exclusion restriction from the misclassification probability, i.e.,

 where the model (\ref{model0}) is now written as

 Because $E[\varepsilon|X, Z, V]=0$, $V$ can be one of the covariates in the outcome equation.
 As in the existing literature, $V$ also needs to be relevant for $T^*$ in that $V$ changes the distribution of $T^*$.
 Unlike the existing literature, however, we allow $Z$ to affect the misclassification probability.